nf-core/taxprofiler/docs/usage.md

 nf-core/taxprofiler can accept as input raw or preprocessed single- or paired-end short-read (e.g. Illumina) FASTQ files, long-read FASTQ files (e.g. Oxford Nanopore), or FASTA sequences (available for a subset of profilers).

 You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
 Use this parameter to specify its location.
 It has to be a comma-separated file with 6 columns, and a header row as shown in the examples below.
-Furthermother, nf-core/taxprofiler also requires a second comma-separated file of 3 columns with a header row as in the examples below.
+Furthermore, nf-core/taxprofiler also requires a second comma-separated file of 3 columns with a header row as in the examples below.

 This samplesheet is then specified on the command line as follows: